airpair/how-to-integrate-stripe-payments/post.md

 Now that you have obtained the token (`source`) from Step 1, let's proceed with charging the user.
 We can do so by sending another `HTTP POST` request to another route of the Stripe Payments API: [`charge/token`](https://market.mashape.com/noodlio/noodlio-pay-smooth-payments-with-stripe#charge-token).
 As we can read from the docs, the form encode parameters are in this case `amount`, `description` (optional), `currency` and `stripe_account`.
 With the integration in Step 1 behind us, this is now a piece of cake and corresponds to:

 ```
+// part of ExampleCtrl
+// includes also the header extensions at the top

 // charge the customer with the token from Step 1
 function proceedCharge(token) {